-Integrated Carbon Observation System (ICOS) is a European Research Infrastructure for quantifying and understanding of the greenhouse gas emissions and sinks.
-ICOS Research Infrastructure consists of national networks in 12 countries, including ICOS Finland, as well as thematic centres focused on different aspects of atmospheric, ecosystem and aquatic studies and the top level organisation, ICOS-EU, which is coordinating the infrastructure.
-ICOS-EU head office is located in Finland and hosted together with France.
+ICOS (Integrated Carbon Observation System) is a European Research Infrastructure for quantifying and understanding the greenhouse gas emissions and sinks.
+ICOS Research Infrastructure consists of national measurement networks in 12 countries, including ICOS Finland.

 The ICOS network is using established routines and protocols for observations, and it produces long-term, continuous and high quality data for needs of research on climate change and biogeochemical cycles.
 All data produced within ICOS is quality controlled and will be freely, openly and easily available.

-ICOS Finland studies the sinks and sources of GHGs in typical boreal ecosystems focusing on coniferous forests and peatlands, but including also unique sites of a lake and an urban environment.
+At the ICOS Finland measurement stations we study the sinks and sources of greenhouse gases in typical boreal ecosystems focusing on coniferous forests and peatlands, but including also unique sites of a lake and an urban environment.